 gate keeper that not only registers all data structures flowing through your streaming platform

 but at the same time, rejects any malformed data, while providing storage and computational efficiencies!

 And effective run an infrastructure with schemas end-to-end :)

 The schema-registry is gaining momentum and some interesting reads to get you further are Yes Virginia!
 Kafka stream processing really needs a schema registry and A Dog ate my schema

-Landoop - similarly to you continuously brings to light best practises while thriving for operational excellence and the Apache-2 schema-registry-ui can assist you in:
+Landoop - similarly to you continuously brings to light best practises while thriving for operational excellence and the schema-registry-ui can assist you in: